 Bake for 6 minutes.
 Sprinkle with a little extra caster sugar, turn the trays and bake for a further 6 minutes.
 Make sure they are nice and golden around the edges – this gives lots of extra flavour.

-- I use a standard Australian 20ml tablespoon (equiv.
-4 teaspoons)
+I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)